Creative coding color study : Mastering Organic Gradients: Using Normal Distribution

 Gradient of blue

-The colors are half-transparent so the background can be seen through.
+The colors are semi-transparent so the background can be seen through.
 You can make a composition by the background painting.

 I placed the different color rectangles to be vertically arranged this time.